Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 The Key Finding

 Research does not show that artificial food colours cause ADHD.
 However, a subset of children may experience worsening of attention, hyperactivity, or emotional regulation when consuming foods high in artificial colours.
-This distinction matters.
+This distinction is crucial.

 Large UK-based studies found that mixtures of artificial food colours, combined with preservatives like sodium benzoate, were associated with: